tarwn/lessthandot-hugo/blogs/content/posts/2009-03-06-what-to-do-when-your-identity-column-max.md

 DROP TABLE oldtester
 ```

 With this solution, you can keep your database going for another few years, or for about as long as it took you to fill up the positive integers.
-Then you&#8217;ll have to switch to bigints or a decimal data type, though I have to express my disgust for using a packed data type as a clustered index key, especially considering that compared to int or bigint, decimal always uses more bytes of storage for the same precision:
+Then you'll have to switch to bigints or a decimal data type, though I have to express my disgust for using a packed data type as a clustered index key, especially considering that compared to int or bigint, decimal always uses more bytes of storage for the same precision:

 int: 8-9 digits, up to 4294967296 = 4 bytes storage